 Companies make rather outrageous claims when advertising health products online.
 You know it, and I know it.
 The term “snake oil” comes to mind, but what if you intend to sell a health product you believe legitimate?
 Well, there are a few standards you must keep in mind.

 The Federal Trade Commission [“FTC”] enforces consumer laws prohibiting deceptive acts and practices in the online and offline commerce.
 The Agency performs this function by investigating complaints against companies that promise one thing in their advertising, but deliver much less with their products.
+In short, fail to follow truth in advertising concepts.

 Let’s look at a non-health product for an example of how this approach might work.
 Skechers makes shoes.
 In 2011, the company put out a series of shoes known as “shape-ups”.
 The shoes had a rounded sole.
 The company claimed directly and indirectly that the rounded shape forced one’s leg muscles to work more than a traditional shoe and thus tones the leg muscles.
 Skechers even produced a Super Bowl commercial with Kim Kardashian for the product.